 This past Thursday I attended a small group discussion for Arm & Hammer™ with the internationally-acclaimed cat behaviourist, Mieshelle Nagelschneider, to address these commonly asked cat behaviour questions.

 Now that Spring has arrived it’s kitten season!
 More people are looking to adopt kittens (or cats) and being spring there are more and more kittens popping up.
 It’s the perfect time to dive into some information about cats and cat litter.
-One of the most common reasons people surrender their cats, or kittens to the shelter or put them outside is due to litter box concerns.
+One of the most common reasons people surrender their cats, or kittens to the shelter or put them outside is due to litter box concerns, a topic discussed in great detail over on Kneadcat.com in their various articles on the matter.
 Kittens and Cats can sometimes go outside the litter box which a lot of people think means there is an issue with the kitten or cat but most of the time, that isn’t the case.
 There is a reason for your cat or kitten to go to the bathroom outside the litter box and thankfully Mieshelle, also known as the Cat Whisperer, was able to answer some questions for us bloggers in regards to this and also provide us with some really great information and resources.

 Millions of cats each year are surrendered to shelters due to litter box issues.
 With a bit of patience and care, litter box problems are some of the easiest to solve.